How to Change Hostname in Linux

-1. Open a terminal window or connect to your RHEL operating system via SSH.
-You can use Putty or a similar client for an SSH connection.
+1. Open a terminal window or connect to your Linux system via SSH.

 hostnamectl